 There are many resources and opportunities, both in and outside of the classroom, for UW Oshkosh students in the geography and urban planning programs.
 Learn more about what the department has to offer below!

-There is also a lab assistant available for questions regarding the GIS labs.
-You can find him during the following hours in Sage 4422 -
+There are two tutors available for questions regarding the GIS labs.
+You can find them during the following hours in Sage 4422 -

 Soils Research Lab (Sage Hall 4456) - This lab is equipped with a variety of state-of-the-art instruments and equipment